Phileosopher/dehoard/posted/vision for the end.md

 # 2025-06-21 My vision for how I want my websites to not have useless information and glorify God

+FORMER
+How do I...
+AL
+What is...
+GIS
+What does God...
+TLS
+How do computers...
+TS
+??...
+NAG

+NOW
+AL - What is the TLDR for functioning?
+GIS - What is nobody else saying that needs to be said?
+TLS - What are Christians not saying that needs to be said?
+TS - What is the TLDR for how things work?
+NAG - (gone, redirect to TS)

 ## ST

 It will not have much changed, but I may move things around